Tropical Cyclones WA: Forecasts & Alerts in Western Australia

 What to Do After a Tropical Cyclone in Western Australia

-After a tropical cyclone WA, the wind may have stopped.
-But the streets are still risky.
-Trees can block roads.
-Water may cover holes or broken glass.
-Houses might have hidden damage.
-Take it slow.
-Only step outside when it feels safe.
+After a tropical cyclone WA, the wind may have eased, but streets and neighbourhoods can still be dangerous.
+Fallen trees may block roads, floodwater can hide holes or broken glass, and homes may have hidden structural damage.
+Take your time and only step outside when conditions feel safe.

 1. Wait for Official Clearance

-Authorities like Emergency WA know which areas are open.
-Follow their instructions.
-Wind can come back suddenly.
-Crews will remove fallen trees and other hazards first.
-Going out too early can lead to cuts, bruises, or worse.
-Look around before moving.
+Authorities such as Emergency WA know which areas are safe and accessible, so it is important to follow their instructions.
+Strong winds can return unexpectedly, and emergency crews need time to clear fallen trees and other hazards.
+Going out too early can lead to cuts, bruises, or more serious injuries, so take a moment to assess your surroundings before moving.

 2. Avoid Floodwater and Hazards

 Even shallow water can hide sharp objects or live wires.
 Stay away from flooded streets.
-Children and pets must be kept safe.
-Check your surroundings carefully.
-Small streams of water can be trickier than they seem.
+Children and pets should be kept well away from flooded areas, and it is important to check your surroundings carefully.
+Even small streams of water can be more dangerous than they appear.

 3. Inspect Your Home Slowly